michaelphagen/DisplaySet/README.md

 # DisplaySet
 App Builder for "Set Separate Displays" and "Set Mirrored Displays" apps

 This script creates 2 application bundles that will set a the computer's display to pre-determined settings for mirrored and separate displays.
-This is useful if the native resolution of one of your displays is unusable for some reason (using an active HDMI extender, etc.)
+This is useful if the native resolution of one of your displays is unusable for some reason (using an active HDMI extender, etc.).

+## NOTE: BECAUSE THIS REPO IS DESIGNED FOR ARM BASED MACS, TO USE WITH INTEL MACS YOU NEED TO DOWNLOAD THE INTEL VERSION OF DISPLAYPLACER.

 ## Configuration
 These pre-determined settings are specified in the Displays.csv file as semicolon separated values: